 In terms of speeds, Hong Kong boasts some of the fastest mobile connections in the world.
 With 4G, you regularly get speeds of 50-100 Mbps, and if your plan includes 5G (increasingly common), you can see peaks of 300-500 Mbps in central areas.
 This means you can make video calls without interruptions, upload videos to social media in seconds, and use Google Maps with the fluidity of being on WiFi.

-Places where you might have limited coverage are very specific: inside some old buildings with very thick walls, in certain sections of the Peak Tram, or in some very remote areas of the outlying islands like parts of Lamma or Cheung Chau.
+The places where you might have limited coverage are very specific: inside some old buildings with very thick walls, in certain sections of the Peak Tram, or in some very remote areas of the outlying islands like parts of Lamma or Cheung Chau.
 But even in these cases, the signal returns quickly.
 For 99% of your tourist trip, coverage will be impeccable.

 How many GB do you really need?

-For a typical week (5-7 days), with moderate social media use, constant Google Maps, WhatsApp messaging, Google searches, and sharing photos on Instagram, you'll need between 5 and 8 GB.
+For a typical week (5-7 days), with moderate social media use, constant Google Maps, WhatsApp messaging, Google searches, and sharing photos on Instagram, you need between 5 and 8 GB.
 This assumes you're not streaming Netflix on the MTR or downloading movies, but you are actively using your phone as a travel tool.
 Google Maps consumes surprisingly little (about 5-10 MB per hour of active navigation), but Instagram and TikTok can devour data if you're not careful.

 For shorter trips (2-3 days), a 3-5 GB plan is usually sufficient.
-And if your trip is two weeks or more, or if you're traveling in a group and sharing your connection as a hotspot, look for plans of 20 GB or more.
-Some eSIM providers offer "unlimited" data plans (with a speed limit after certain consumption), which can be ideal if you don't want to monitor your usage.
+And if your trip is two weeks or more, or if you're traveling in a group and sharing your connection as a hotspot, look at plans of 20 GB or more.
+Some eSIM providers offer "unlimited" data plans (with a speed limit after a certain consumption), which can be ideal if you don't want to monitor your usage.

 How to activate your eSIM in Hong Kong

-Once you purchase your eSIM plan (ideally a few days before traveling), you'll receive a QR code via email.
+Once you purchase your eSIM plan (ideally a few days before traveling), you'll receive a QR code by email.
 This code contains all the necessary information to install the eSIM profile on your phone.
-Here's the crucial point: you can install the profile before you travel using WiFi at home, but the plan doesn't activate until you arrive in Hong Kong and turn on mobile data.
+Here's the crucial point: you can install the profile before you travel using Wi-Fi at home, but the plan doesn't activate until you arrive in Hong Kong and turn on mobile data.
 This means you don't "waste" days of your plan by installing it in advance.

 Roaming vs eSIM: cost comparison

-Let's talk about money, because this is where eSIM really shines compared to international roaming.
+Let's talk money, because this is where the eSIM really shines compared to international roaming.
 If you travel from Spain or Latin America to Hong Kong, activating your operator's roaming can be very expensive, and often you don't even realize it until you receive your bill the following month.

-Spanish operators like Movistar, Vodafone, and Orange offer roaming packages for Asia that cost around 6-10 euros per day with data limits (usually 500 MB to 1 GB daily).
+Spanish operators like Movistar, Vodafone and Orange offer roaming packages for Asia that cost around 6-10 euros per day with data limits (usually 500 MB to 1 GB daily).
 For a week in Hong Kong, we're talking about 42-70 euros, and that's assuming you don't exceed the daily limit.
 If you do, additional charges can be 6-12 euros for every 100 MB extra.
 It's easy to spend 100 euros or more in a week without realizing it.

-In Latin America, the situation is similar or worse.
-Operators like Claro, Movistar, and Telcel charge between 10-15 dollars per day for roaming in Asia, with very restrictive data limits.
+In Latin America the situation is similar or worse.
+Operators like Claro, Movistar and Telcel charge between 10-15 dollars per day for roaming in Asia, with very restrictive data limits.
 A week can easily cost you 70-100 dollars, and speeds are not always the best because you are using roaming agreements that prioritize local users.

-Another advantage of eSIM: you can top up or buy additional data if you run short, all from your phone without needing to contact your original operator or look for a physical store in Hong Kong.
+Another advantage of the eSIM: you can top up or buy additional data if you run short, all from your phone without having to contact your original operator or look for a physical store in Hong Kong.
 With roaming, if you exceed the limit, charges skyrocket automatically without you being able to do much about it until you return home.

 Frequently asked questions